Heavy Montréal

 Heavy Montréal (stylized as Heavy MONTRÉAL, formerly known as Heavy MTL) is a two-day, summer heavy metal and hard rock music festival held annually at Parc Jean-Drapeau in Montreal, Quebec, Canada.
 It also includes various other events at different venues across the city.
-The "MTL" in the former name, Heavy MTL, served as both an abbreviation for "Montreal" and "Metal."
+The "MTL" in the former name, Heavy MTL, served as both an abbreviation for "Montreal" and "Metal".
 In 2014, the festival was officially renamed as "Heavy Montréal".
+In 2023, the festival revived the "Heavy MTL" moniker once again through its logo.